iotaledger/tangle.js/tools/tangle-cli/README.md

 ```
 Commands:
-  iotax.js channel create   Creates a new anchoring channel
+  tcli channel create   Creates a new anchoring channel
-  iotax.js channel anchor   Anchors a message to an IOTA Streams Channel
+  tcli channel anchor   Anchors a message to an IOTA Streams Channel
-  iotax.js channel fetch    Fetches one message previously anchored
+  tcli channel fetch    Fetches one message previously anchored
-  iotax.js channel inspect  Inspects an anchoring channel, visiting all messages
+  tcli channel inspect  Inspects an anchoring channel, visiting all messages
                             anchored with the same seed
-  iotax.js channel seed     Creates a new seed to be used to interact with
+  tcli channel seed     Creates a new seed to be used to interact with
                             anchoring channels

 Options: